Good practice code

 - To inform the editors of any similarity or overlap of the manuscript with other published works.

-- To evaluate manuscripts solely on their intellectual content, without regard to the race, gender, sexual orientation, religious beliefs, ethnicity, nationality or political philosophy of the authors.
+- To evaluate manuscripts solely on their intellectual content, without regard to the race, gender, sexual orientation, religious beliefs, ethnicity, nationality, or political philosophy of the authors.

 - Not to use information, data, theories or interpretations of the manuscript for their own benefit or that of others, nor to harm third parties.
 Only in special cases may they seek the advice of other specialists in the field, and they shall inform the journal's Management of such circumstances.